Victoria Shepherd

 Press or contributor enquiries for Victoria Shepherd via Matilda Warner at Oneworld mwarner@oneworld-publications.com Rep’d Tim Bates at PFD tbates@pfd.co.uk.
 (For literary rights to Stony Jack and A History of Delusions contact Luigi Bonomi at LBA Books luigi@lbabooks.com)

-New non-fiction published by Oneworld, 5 June 2025!
-Stony Jack and the Lost Jewels of Cheapside: Treasure and Ghosts in the London Clay.
-Available bookshops now: https://linktr.ee/victoriashepherdwriter
+New non-fiction Stony Jack and the Lost Jewels of Cheapside: Treasure and Ghosts in the London Clay (June 2025) https://linktr.ee/victoriashepherdwriter

 Praise for Stony Jack and the Lost Jewels of Cheapside: